OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 3. Run the command `npm install` to install the tools and libraries listed in the package.json file.

-4. Carry out the steps in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) to trust the certificate for your development computer's operating system.
+4. Carry out the steps in [Installing the self-signed certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) to trust the certificate for your development computer's operating system.

 ## Insert a range of text